yuliaUU/aquamean/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of aquamean is to …
+The goal of `aquamean` is to compute the aquamap model {trapeze} based on spatial occurrence and project the habitat suitability index for a given environmental raster.

 ## Installation